YohYamasaki/browser-2d-renderer-benchmark/README.md

 https://yohyamasaki.github.io/browser-2d-renderer-benchmark/

+You need WebGPU to run the demo for pixi(WebGPU) and vello.
+See https://github.com/gpuweb/gpuweb/wiki/Implementation-Status#chromium-chrome-edge-etc

 - Comparison of 2D rendering engines that run on browsers
 - Comparing the performance of rendering engines is difficult, so this is only a benchmark from a certain perspective
 - Compare FPS by rendering particles bouncing off walls on Canvas